Should Collaborative Robots be Transparent?: User Studies

 \p{Participants and Procedure} We recruited $13$ participants from the Virginia Tech community ($5$ female, ages $24.31\pm 3.45$ years).
 These participants provided informed consent under IRB$\#20$-$755$ and did not take part in the online study.
 We used a performance-based compensation model.
 Every user received a $\$10$ gift card for taking part in the study; for each tower they built with a reward higher than $10$ points, they received a performance bonus of $\mbox{\textcent}50$ (USD).
 We informed the participation about the performance based compensation before the study began.
 This compensation was designed to motivate participants to try and maximize their reward while working with the robot (i.e., to assemble the best tower possible).

-After completing each tower we asked users if they could determine which type of robot they had worked with (i.e., if they could determin whether $\theta$ was capable or confused).
+After completing each tower we asked users if they could determine which type of robot they had worked with (i.e., if they could determine whether $\theta$ was capable or confused).
+Prior to the experiment, participants were told that in half of the interactions they would work with the confused robot, and in the other half of the interactions they would work with the capable robot.
+The capable and confused robots were also defined for the participants: users were told that the capable robot could pick up any block, but the confused robot could only pick up the smaller blocks.
 We grouped the towers into pairs of two, where each pair contained one \textbf{Opaque} robot and one \textbf{Transparent} robot.
 After every pair we asked if the user preferred the first robot or the second robot.
 We emphasize that users were never told which algorithm they were working with, or what the current $\theta$ was.
 The algorithms and robot types were presented in a randomized and counterbalanced order.
 Participants were never told which robots were confused and which robots were capable.

 \p{Results} See our \href{https://youtu.be/u8q1Z7WHUuI}{video} and \fig{block}.
 To confirm that the \textbf{Opaque} algorithm withheld the robot's type --- and the \textbf{Transparent} robot revealed its type --- we first recorded the percentage of trials where participants correctly inferred whether the robot was confused or capable.
 For reference, users that guessed the robot's type $\theta$ completely at random would be right $50\%$ of the time.
 Our results in \fig{block} show that with \textbf{Opaque} user were not able able to determine robot's type: their responses were on par with this random baseline ($48\%$ correct).
 As expected, with the \textbf{Transparent} partner users identified $\theta$ correctly $75\%$ of the time.
 This supports our experimental design and suggests that the \textbf{Opaque} robot did indeed withhold the robot's type $\theta$, while the \textbf{Transparent} robot communicated this type to the participants.